 As an Amazon Affiliate, I may earn from qualifying purchases.

-You’re probably wondering, can babies eat chia seeds?
-Yes – this is the perfect baby pudding recipe.
 Once you start introducing solids to your baby, you can definitely include chia seeds in other recipes and snacks or as a chia pudding for toddlers.
+Chia seeds are a great source of heart healthy omega 3 fatty acids, and fats are so important for babies’ growing brains.

 If you want more toddler snack recipes, check out this roundup with 50+ ideas.

 I chose to make banana pudding with almond milk, but feel free to use any type of milk you have or prefer.
-Obviously, if you want a vegan overnight chia pudding, use a plant-based or non-dairy milk option.
+I think an oat milk chia pudding or a cashew milk would also mesh well with the creaminess of a banana.

 - chia seeds